alien4cloud/alien4cloud.github.io/documentation/1.4.0/admin_guide/data_migration.md

 # Migrate from 1.4.0 to 1.4.x

 The premium dist versions of Alien4Cloud 1.4.x are packaged with the plugin **alien4cloud-migration-plugin** to perform an auto migration of datas from 1.4.0 to a more recent version at the first boot.

+However, you need to update the configuration of your orchestrators :

+  * set the port of the new application log. [ More informations.](#/documentation/1.4.0/orchestrators/cloudify4_driver/prerequisites_logs.html)
+  * add a new import for your locations, **plugins/overrides/plugin-included.yaml** if online or **plugins/overrides/plugin-managed.yaml** if offline. [ More informations. ](#/documentation/1.4.0/orchestrators/cloudify4_driver/prerequisites_offline.html)

 Note : you need to disable services to make migration if you have used this feature before Alien 1.4.2.